 Sen Lin is an Asian fusion restaurant that is open for dinner.
 They combine flavors from Japan, Korea, China, Malaysia, Cambodia, and Thailand to create a unique palette of flavors that you must try!
 My favorite appetizer was the selection of various dim sum.

 The suite featured a king bed, a full desk, a large dresser, two arm chairs and an enormous closet.
-The closet in each suite is equipped with an ironing board, a beach bag to use during your stay, shoe polishing equipment, bug spray, two robes, and two sizes of slippers.
+The closet in each suite at Grand Velas is equipped with an ironing board, a beach bag to use during your stay, shoe polishing equipment, bug spray, two robes, and two sizes of slippers.
 Additionally the room featured a bar, which included snacks and a mini fridge with unlimited beverages.
 The resort also gifted us a bottle of wine and tequila, which were ours to drink while in the resort or take home.
-After the first bottle however, you were charged.
-The large bathroom was also fully loaded- L’Occtaine toiletries were provided.
+The large bathroom at Grand Velas is also fully loaded- L’Occtaine toiletries were provided.
 Everything from body lotion to soap to bath salt bars was replenished every day, twice a day, as were the dental kit and shaving kit.

 Ambassador and Grand Class